The French Capital in a Nutshell: 24 Hours in Paris

 Brunch — Au Cadet De Gascogne

-Around 10 AM, you might not be in the mood for breakfast—but when in Parisyou have to try escargot.
-Yes, I'm talking about snails!
+Around 10:00 AM, you may not be in the mood for breakfast, but when in Paris you have to try escargot—Yes, I'm talking about snails!
 I dined at Au Cadet de Gascogne and paired my snails with beef stew for the ultimate French brunch experience.
-It's a delightful spot with outdoor seating that allows you to watch the artists at work, and the escargot, sizzling in butter and garlic, is a must-try.
-The friendly waitstaff even tried to strike up a conversation with us in French (which was the biggest compliment ever that she didn’t immediately know we were American!).

 Charming Parisian café with ivy-covered facade and outdoor seating.